Aderemi02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4.	changing owner of a file
 	- chown [OWNER] FILE: this is used to change from the previous owner to this new owner

+5.	creating an empty file
+	- touch file: this is used in creating an empty file